-The Blinn College District reviewed all student drug and alcohol policies, procedures, and student sanctions for FY 2018-19 and FY 2019-20.
-During the biennium, there were 128 alcohol related incidents and 366 drug related incidents.
+The Blinn College District reviewed all student drug and alcohol policies, procedures, and student sanctions for FY 2020-21 and FY 2021-22.
+During the biennium, there were 86 alcohol related incidents and 146 drug related incidents.

-Alcohol related incidents increased in FY 2019-20 compared to the prior year (a 51% increase from 51 incidents in FY 2018-19 to 77 incidents in FY 2019-20).
+Alcohol related incidents increased in FY 2021-22compared to the previous year (a 338% increase from 16 incidents in FY 2020-21 to 70 incidents in FY 2021-22).
 The points associated with alcohol related incidents are shown below in Exhibit 3.
-Students found responsible for an alcohol related incident were either assigned an online alcohol prevention class, referred to on campus individual counseling, or an essay on "The Effects of Alcohol on College Students".
+Students found responsible for an alcohol related incident were either assigned an online alcohol prevention class, referred to on campus individual counseling, or an essay on "The Effects of Alcohol on College Students."

-Drug related incidents decreased in FY 2019-20 compared to the prior year (a 24% decrease from 208 incidents in FY 2018-19 to 158 incidents in FY 2019-20).
+Drug related incidents increased in FY 2021-22 compared to the previous year (a 52% increase from 58 incidents in FY 2020-21 to88 incidents in FY 2021-22).
 The points associated with drug related incidents are shown below in Exhibit 3.
-Students found responsible for a drug related incident were either removed from housing, assigned an online drug prevention class, referred to on campus individual counseling, or assigned an essay on "The Effects of Marijuana on College Students".
+Students found responsible for a drug related incident were either removed from housing, assigned an online drug prevention class, referred to on campus individual counseling, or assigned an essay on "The Effects of Marijuana on College Students."

-The decrease in drug incidents in FY 2019-20 is the result of the College District's response to the COVID-19 pandemic in which students were required to complete courses remotely.
-The increase of drug incidents from FY 2018-19 to FY 2019-20 is indicative of the following: students' orientation as surveyed in Exhibit 2, frequent searches conducted by residential staff and drug sniffing dogs, increase presence of campus police officers, how drug incidents are assigned by staff in the student conduct application software, and less alcohol and drug education.
+The decrease in alcohol and drug incidents in FY 2020-21 is the result of the College District rebounding from the COVID-19 pandemic in which students were required to complete courses remotely for a period and were incrementally able to return to normal campus functions.
+The increase in alcohol and drug incidents from FY 2020-21 to FY 2021-22 is indicative of the following: students' orientation as surveyed in Exhibit 2, the College District rebounding from COVID-19 protocols, frequent searches conducted by residential staff and drug sniffing dogs, increase presence of campus police officers, how drug incidents were assigned by staff in the student conduct application software, and less alcohol and drug education.